percona/pxc-docs/docs/howtos/crash-recovery.md

 However, there are scenarios where the database service can stop with no node being able to serve requests.

-## Scenario: Node A is gracefully stopped
+## Scenario 1: Node A is gracefully stopped

 In a three node cluster (node A, Node B, node C), one node (node A, for example) is gracefully stopped: for the purpose of maintenance, configuration change,